-Community Medical School is held on the first Tuesday of each month in Carpenter Auditorium in UVM's Given Building from 6:00-7:30 pm, including a Q+A Session.
+Community Medical School is held on the first Tuesday of each month in Carpenter Auditorium in the Given Building at the Larner College of Medicine from 6:00-7:30 pm, including a Q+A Session.

 Introducing the Fall 2017 Community Medical School series:

 September 5 - Breast Density: The New Law & What It Means for Breast Cancer Screening & Risk